NSAPH-Projects/power_outage_national_cvd_hosp/project_progress_notes.md

 This is the document where we write what we did, transcibe meeting notes, and write next steps.

+Oct 9th, 2024

+Met with Joan regarding the data cleaning.
+Vivian will do code review and make sure that it's correct.
+Can ask robbie to give critical feedback on power outage code.

+Joan suggests doing missingness checks at the hourly level rather than at the 10-minute level, and interpolating anything that is different between those two timescales.
+That could help us have less missing data.

+Also need to edit code to include HI and AK.
+Also maybe worth defining outages that are 99.9th percentile of customers out or higher.

+Probably want 99th percentile within county.

+Could help with the
+issue of the denominator being blewn.

+I sent a when2meet for a team meeting.

+Still to do:
+- modify code to be missingness at the hourly level
+- plot customers out values that we have
+- bring data into FASSE and make analytic dataset.

 Oct 1st, 2024

 Need to clean up and add power outage data processing code to this repository,